-The following introduction by retired Archbishop Frane Franic, the great supporter of Medjugorje, was first published in 1993
+The following introduction by Archbishop Franic was first published in 1993:

 When I received two books written by the visionary Vassula Ryden, and translated into Croatian by Mrs. Marija-Dragica Vukic, I was pleasantly surprised, all the more because the translation was made from English in Belgrade, where Mrs. Vukic lives.
 She asked me to write a preface for the third book which will appear in Croatian.
 There are already five volumes in English entitled True Life in God written by Vassula Ryden.
 It is a great pleasure for me to write this preface.

 The first news I heard about Vassula was two years ago, in 1991, in a Canadian Catholic review, L'Informateur Catholique.
 A great deal of that particular issue was devoted to Vassula.
 Thereafter, the review published information about her regularly.
 A good Catholic lady living in Canada, who is very interested in Medjugorje, a leader of frequent pilgrimages, directed strong criticism against Vassula, alleging that there were false theories in the messages which she is transmitting: for example, that Jesus calls Himself "Eternal Father" of men, as if He identifies Himself in every respect with the Father, thus denying the distinction between the Father and the Son.
 This devoted admirer of Our Lady is not happy either with the manner in which Jesus transmits His messages through Vassula's hand; she thinks of this in terms of spiritualistic transmission of messages.